kjellwinblad/erlang-org/_posts/2021-10-07-parallel-signal-sending-optimization.md

 The optimization takes advantage of Erlang's permissive signal ordering guarantee discussed above.
-It is enough to keep the order of messages coming from the same entity to ensure the signal ordering guarantee discussed above holds.
+It is enough to keep the order of signals coming from the same entity to ensure the signal ordering guarantee discussed above holds.
 So there is no need for different senders to synchronize with each other!
 In theory, signal sending could therefore be perfectly parallel.
-In practice, however, there is only one thread of execution that handles incoming signals, so we also have to keep in mind that we don't want to slow down the receiver and ideally make receiving messages faster.
+In practice, however, there is only one thread of execution that handles incoming signals, so we also have to keep in mind that we don't want to slow down the receiver and ideally make receiving signals faster.
 As signal queue data is stored outside the process heap when the `{message_queue_data, off_heap}` setting is enabled, the garbage collector does not need to go through the whole signal queue, giving better performance for processes with a